shinyay/getting-started-with-codeql/README.md

 # Getting Started with CodeQL at local

+The CodeQL CLI (Command Line Interface) is a tool provided by GitHub that allows you to run CodeQL analysis and execute CodeQL queries from the command line on your local machine or in a CI/CD environment.

+Some key things to know about the CodeQL CLI:

+1. **Database Creation**: It allows you to create CodeQL databases from your source code.
+These databases contain data/control flow information and are required to run CodeQL queries.

+2. **Query Execution**: You can execute custom CodeQL query files or bundles of queries (query suites) against the created CodeQL databases using the CLI.

+3. **Integrate with Build Systems**: The CLI can integrate with various build systems like Make, MSBuild, Gradle etc. to automatically build CodeQL databases during code compilation.

+4. **Local Analysis**: Running analysis locally enables faster feedback cycles, offline usage, scaling to large codebases effectively using local compute resources.

+5. **Output Formats**: Query results can be output in various formats like CSV, SARIF, or print to console using CLI options.

+6. **CI/CD Integration**: The CLI facilitates integrating CodeQL analysis into your CI/CD pipelines and pre-commit hooks for consistent code checking.

+7. **Distributed Analysis**: For huge codebases, the analysis work can be distributed across multiple machines using the CLI.

+So in essence, the CodeQL CLI brings the powerfulCodeQL semantic code analysis capabilities to developers' local machines and automated workflows via a command line interface.
+It complements the CodeQL cloud service offering.

+## Description

 While [CodeQL](https://codeql.github.com/) as a cloud service has its own advantages, the local CLI offers more flexibility, control, and tight integration into developer workflows for efficient code analysis.

 - **Early Feedback in Development Workflow**